-If looking at the blue/brown line, indicating $D{\theta,0} = D_g$, then below this line one can to first order simply erase the brown line and above erase the blue line.
+If looking at the blue/brown line, indicating $D{\theta,0} = D_g$ , then below this line one can to first order simply erase the brown line and above erase the blue line.
 Looking at the green/brown line one can to the left of this erase the brown line and to the right erase the green line.
 Following this procedure one is left with the figure shown in Fig. 6.3.

-Figure $6.3 \mid$ Winning terms for N=5.
+Figure 6.3 | Winning terms for N=5.
 In this figure one finds a plot showing in which regions the different terms are relevant and winning along with a labeling of the predicted phase.

 Figure 6.4 | First order phase diagram for N=5.
 In this figure one finds the phase diagram predicted by the first order RG analysis.
+Beneath each label the fields pinned in that region is stated.